v-dvorak/omr-layout-analysis/docs/README.md

 - the first measure starts at the start (left) of the staff, last measure ends by last bar line or by the end of the staff[^1]
 - there has to be music in the measure

-[^1] Even thought for the OsLiC scores missing ending bar lines are ruled out for the sake of keeping the code relatively simple.
+[^1] Even thought scores from OsLiC that are missing ending bar lines are ruled out for the sake of keeping the code relatively simple.

 ### Examples